 If you keep a few tools handy while you mow, you can deal with stray weeds as you notice them — no need to hunt for them later.
 Short sections of PVC pipe taped to the mower’s handle will hold tools and other necessities.

 Hate the messy look of curling irons lying on the vanity or the toilet tank?
 Here’s a tip: Use hook-and-loop tape to attach 5-in. lengths of 2-in.
 PVC pipe to the vanity door to hold the curling irons.
 Do the same thing with 3-in. pieces of 1-1/2-in.-diameter pipe to hold the cords.
 Just measure your curling irons to see how long your “holsters” need to be.
 Let your curling irons cool before you stow them away.

 Mini Hardware Holders

 Store your itty-bitty screws, nails and driver bits in an easily accessible spot on your toolbox.
 Tack or screw a looped strip of 3/4-in. braided elastic (about $3 at a fabric store) to a convenient place and slide in loaded and labeled film canisters or pill containers.
-They’ll ride along snugly and within easy reach for all your jobs.

 Keep the Tape Rolling